BroadbandForum/usp-test/docs/index.md

     body {
         request {
             operate {
-                command: 'Device.IP.Diagnostics.TraceRoute()'
+                command: '<supported async operation>'
                 command_key: 'test65'
                 send_resp: false
                 input_args {
-                    key: 'Host'
+                   key: '<required input argument>'
-                    value: '<remote host IP>'
+                   value: '<value>'
                 }
             }
         }
     }
     ```

-2. Allow the EUT to send a Notify message containing an OperationComplete message with an `obj_path` and `command_name` matching the command sent in the Operate Request.
+2. Allow the EUT to send a Notify message containing an OperationComplete message with `obj_path` and `command_name` forming the command sent in the Operate message.

 ### Test Metrics

 1. The EUT does not send an OperateResp message.
-2. The EUT sends a Notify message containing an OperationComplete message with an `obj_path` of 'Device.IP.Diagnostics.', a `command_name` of 'TraceRoute()', and a `command_key` of 'test65'.
+2. The EUT sends a Notify message containing an OperationComplete message with `obj_path` and `command_name` forming the command in the Operate message, and a `command_key` of 'test65'.

 ## 1.66 GetInstances using a single object, first\_level\_only true